davydos/vividwealth-app/workflow_state.md

 **Run ID:** 14516312994
 **Workflow:** VividWealth CI
 **Branch:** develop
-**Last Rerun Time:** 2025-04-17 (Current)
+**Last Rerun Time:** 2025-04-17
 **Latest Change:** Updated workflow to use pull_request_target instead of pull_request

 **Job Status:**
-- ⏳ lint-and-test: Running
+- ✅ lint-and-test: Passed (50s)
-- ⏳ security-scan: Pending
+- ✅ security-scan: Passed (1m5s)
-- ⏳ build-test: Pending
+- ❌ build-test: Failed (1m36s)

 **Workflow Trigger Updates:**
 - ✅ Changed workflow trigger from `pull_request` to `pull_request_target` to ensure secrets are accessible for external PRs
 - ✅ Modified conditional checks in security-scan and build-test jobs to include pull_request_target
-- ✅ Expo authentication will now run with full access to repository secrets even for fork PRs
+- ✅ Expo authentication now running properly with full access to repository secrets
+- ✅ Confirmed authentication working: "smrteth (authenticated using EXPO_TOKEN)"

+**Error Details:**
+- ❌ The build-test job is now failing with "eas.json is not valid. - 'hooks' is not allowed"
-- ✅ This change ensures the EXPO_TOKEN is properly passed to the Expo GitHub Action
+- This is a schema validation error in the EAS configuration
+- The issue is unrelated to the authentication setup which is now working correctly
+- The Expo token is valid and authenticating successfully

 **Step Status:**
 1. **lint-and-test:**